 When looking for melanoma, think of the ABCDE rule that tells you the signs to watch for:

-- Evolving - any new spot or mole that is changing in color, shape or size
+- Evolving -- any new spot or mole that is changing in color, shape or size or itches or bleeds.

 Treatment of skin cancer is individualized and is determined by the type of skin cancer, its size and location, and the patient's preference.